-What is the TEACH Grant?
+What is the Federal TEACH Grant?

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal program that provides funding to students who are completing degrees that can lead to a career teaching in high need fields at the elementary or secondary level.
-The TEACH grant program is different from many grant programs as it has a service obligation attached.
+The federal Teacher Education Assistance for College and Higher Education (TEACH) Grant is a federal program that provides grant funding of up to $4,000 per year to undergraduate and graduate students who are completing degrees that can lead to a career teaching in high need fields at the elementary or secondary level.
+It is available to students who are eligible to receive federal financial aid from the FAFSA, and who meet all of the requirements.

-- To teach in a high-needs field as specified below:
+- To teach in a high-needs field (as specified by the U.S. Department of Education or other federal agency):

 - Mathematics